korpling/pepperModules-SaltInfoModules/README.md

 ### Browsers
 The corpus site is optimized for the Mozilla Firefox (see: https://www.mozilla.org/en-US/firefox/).
 For running the site under Chrome (see: http://www.google.com/chrome) and may be even other browsers, you need to access the site via http.
-This is because of the cross origin policy of some brother, which prohibit to access URL using the file scheme ("file:/").
+This is because of the cross origin policy of some browser, which prohibit to access URL using the file scheme ("file:/").
 To solve that problem you can install a webserver on your local mashine, upload the corpus site to an accessible webserver or start the browser (only for Chorme)  with additional arguments:
 ```
 chromium-browser --disable-web-security
 ```